srikanthkakumanu/micro-services/README.md

 ## Running micro-services and & DB

-You can use the following command: ```bash docker compose up -d```.
+You can use the following command: ```docker compose up -d```.
 It runs the microservices in detached mode.

 ## Redirect all console logs to file